How to make Word documents accessible

 Microsoft's Accessibility Checker

-Microsoft's Accessibility Checker can help you find contrast issues in text, but does not check images, textboxes or shapes.
+Word’s Accessibility Checker can help find contrast issues in text.
+However, it does not check contrast in images, text boxes or shapes

 Learn more about Microsoft's Accessibility Checker